fivesqrd/bego/README.md

 Bego is a library for making DynamoDb queries simpler to work with

+You can Query any DynamoDb table or secondary index, provided that it has a composite primary key (partition key and sort key)
 ## Example ##
 ```
 $client = new Aws\DynamoDb\DynamoDbClient([